flow-io/flow-tcp-client/README.md

 #### 'close'

-The socket emits a `close` event when the other end of the connection closes the socket.
+The client emits a `close` event when the other end of the connection closes the socket.
 To register a listener,

 ``` javascript
 client.addListener( 'close', function onClose() {